(thanks Simon Sinek)

 The real challenge in crafting strategy lies in detecting the subtle discontinuities that may undermine a business in the future.
 And for that there is no technique, no program just a sharp mind in touch with the situation.
 (Henry Mintzberg)

-Agile framework for project management, born in the software industry 20 years ago, is a breakthrough for the whole management practice.
 Business Agility is the latest enhancement for business, something that most advanced business schools will likely transfer to new generations of managers.

 3 min reading What if you launch a great marketing campaign, very well planned, upon several media, engaging resources in and outside the company, producing lots of contents, dealing with the brand image then it fails?
 Unusual?
 Less than you can expect.
 Marketing became increasingly complex by dealing with rising unpredictability in markets.
 And if project management in unpredictable environments shifted to Agile, why then marketing shouldn’t benefit by Agile methodologies dealing with unpredictability?
 Actually in marketing the Agile trend is already up and running, the Agile Marketing Manifesto has been written in 2012, since then many marketers have joined the movement.
 Many, but not too many, marketing industry remain cold against Agile culture.
 Well, you can argue that management is not in love yet with Agile either.
 Point taken.
 Yes, Agile is great, but is not yet a mainstream out of IT driven businesses and some other big brands.…